| || |

 - The free angular text typeface Killam (2012).

 - His KABK graduation typeface, Recursive (Mono, Sans), released in 2018.
 He explains its multiple uses: Recursive Mono & Sans is a variable type family inspired by casual script signpainting and designed for better code & UI.
 In programming, recursion is when a function calls itself, using its own output as an input.
 Recursive Mono was used as a tool to help build itself: it was used to write Python scripts to automate work and generate specimen images, and it was used in the HTML, CSS, and JS to create web-based proofs & prototypes.
 Through this active usage, Recursive Mono was refined to be not just warm, but also deeply useful for all-day work.
 Recursive Sans borrows characters from its parent mono but adjusts many key glyphs for comfortable readability in text.
 Its metrics are superplexed---glyphs take up the same horizontal space across all styles.
 As a 3-axis variable font, this allows for fluid transitions between weight, slant, and expression (casual to strict letterforms), all without text or layout reflow.
 In turn, this enables new interactive possibilities in UI and makes for a uniquely fun typesetting experience.
 This typeface was followed by Recurso Sans (2019; free at OFL).
 Github page where we learn that contributors besides Stephen Nixon include Katja Schimmel, Lisa Huang and Rafal Buchner.
-In 2019, these authors published Recursive as a variable font with five axes, Mono, casual, weight, slant and italics.
+In 2019, these authors published Recursive as a variable font with five axes---mono, casual, weight, slant and italics.
 Dedicated page.
-It will be added to Google Fonts at some point.
+Google Fonts link.

 - He contributed a variable font version to Nikita Prolopov's Fira Code.